melikaeslahi/javascript-mini-projects/README.md

 Deploy each project separately

 ## 📄 License
-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License](./LICENSE.txt) .